PedroMSGouveia/BookingClassesRepo/README.md

   php artisan migrate --env=testing
 ```

-This command, as the one before, should ask you if you want to insert "testing_db" database, just type "Yes".
+**This command, as the one before, should ask you if you want to insert "testing_db" database, just type "Yes".**

+The migration is made in order to create the dev and testing databases with the corresponding tables (classes and bookings)
 ## Deployment

 To deploy this project run